vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 I am still skeptical that Apache Delta Lake (or Apache Iceberg) is the former and that Apache Spark is the latter.
 It might require a few attempts to find the right balance between feature-richness and openness for extension.
 A new generation of technology might need to come to life for those ideas to bare fruits.

 What do you think?
 Leave your comments down below.

+[James Serra](https://www.jamesserra.com) does a great job articulating the [value of data warehouses in a data estate](https://www.jamesserra.com/archive/2017/12/is-the-traditional-data-warehouse-dead/) and is worth a read.